JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Discussion

-The unusually wide opening angle and lack of a well-collimated molecular jet makes L1527 a unique jet-launching system and suggests either an atypical evolution pathway or the combination of MHD processes and environmental conditions.
+The unusually wide opening angle and lack of a well-collimated molecular jet make L1527 a unique jet-launching system and suggest either an atypical evolution pathway or a combination of MHD processes and environmental conditions.
 In particular, magnetocentrifugal winds are thought to self-collimate due to stresses generated by magnetic field lines anchored in the disk or the disk-star interface \citep{shu94, pudritz07}.
 A strong poloidal magnetic field near the disk is responsible for the initial launch and collimation.
-As the flow propogates, the disk rotation twists the field lines, generating toroidal magnetic field that further collimates the outflow at larger distances \citep{shang06}.
-When the poloidal field near the disk is weak due to turbulence, envelope infall or disk misalignment, the initial outflow will be poorly collimated and subsequent buildup of toroidal fields may not be sufficient to produce strong collimation.
-Numerical simulations \citep[e.g.][]{tomisaka98,hennebelle08,joos12} demonstrate that when the poloidal field strength is low or the field is strongly misaligned with the rotation axis, the resulting outflows are wide and poorly collimated.
+As the flow propagates, disk rotation twists the field lines, generating a toroidal magnetic field that further collimates the outflow at larger distances \citep{shang06}.
+When the poloidal field near the disk is weak due to turbulence, envelope infall, or disk misalignment, the initial outflow is poorly collimated, and the subsequent buildup of toroidal fields may not be sufficient to produce strong collimation.
+Numerical simulations \citep[e.g.,][]{tomisaka98,hennebelle08,joos12} demonstrate that when the poloidal field strength is low or the field strongly misaligns with the rotation axis, the resulting outflows are wide and poorly collimated.